Amir-web66/KIRILLOVV/README.md

 ## Overview

-KIRILLOV  is the personal web portfolio of AMIR KHAMMAR.
+KIRILLOV  is my personal web portfolio.

 It combines:
-- Cybersecurity project showcase
+- HTB LABs and machines writeups, CTF writeups and project showcase
 - Certificates and achievements timeline
-- Anime inspired visual identity
+- Firebase-backed admin entry workflow
-- Firebase-backed admin entry workflo
+- more is coming soon ....

 ## Repository Structure